Saturday, May 05th, 2012 | Author: Konrad Voelkel

 - MathBlogging.org, your one-stop shop for mathematical blogs.

-- The Stacks Project, an open source textbook and reference work on algebraic stacks and the algebraic geometry needed to define
+- The Stacks Project, an open source textbook and reference work on algebraic stacks and the algebraic geometry needed to define them.

 - MFO (Oberwolfach) Photo Collection